QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 Key Takeaway

-QR code payments have become one of the fastest-growing payment methods worldwide, projected to reach $3.1 trillion in transaction value by 2025 according to Juniper Research.
-From Pix in Brazil to UPI in India to WeChat Pay in China, QR-based payment systems are reshaping how billions of people transact.
+QR code payments have become one of the fastest-growing payment methods worldwide, projected to reach $3 trillion in transaction value by 2025 according to Juniper Research.
+From Pix in Brazil to UPI in India to WeChat Pay in China, QR-based payment systems are reshaping how billions of people transact — and increasingly competing with card networks rather than just complementing them.

 In the United States, QR payments are accelerating through platforms like PayPal, Venmo, and Cash App.
-Nearly 70% of American restaurants now offer a QR code payment option according to the National Restaurant Association.
+Nearly 70% of American restaurants now offer a QR code payment option (per National Restaurant Association data), and Stripe, Square, and Adyen have all rolled out QR-checkout products in the last two years.

-This guide compares every major QR code payment method — how they work, their fees, availability, and which is best for your business or personal use.
+This guide compares every major QR code payment method — how they work, their fees, regional availability, security model, and which is best for your specific business or personal use case.
+We close with concrete SMB fee math and a decision matrix by business type.

-Customer-presented QR (CPM): The customer opens their payment app, which generates a unique QR code.
-The merchant scans this code to initiate the payment.
-Used by: Apple Pay (in some markets), most loyalty apps.
+Customer-presented QR (CPM): The customer opens their payment app, which generates a unique QR code containing a token tied to their account and (often) a short-lived nonce.
+The merchant scans this code with a register, a POS app, or a handheld scanner to initiate the payment.
+Used by: Apple Pay (in some markets), most loyalty apps, and Alipay's tap-to-pay flow in mainland China.

-Merchant-presented QR (MPM): The merchant displays a static or dynamic QR code.
-The customer scans it with their payment app and confirms the amount.
-Used by: Pix, UPI, WeChat Pay, Venmo, PayPal.
+Merchant-presented QR (MPM): The merchant displays a static or dynamic QR code linked to their payment account.
+The customer scans it with their payment app, optionally enters or confirms the amount, and approves the transfer.
+Used by: Pix, UPI, WeChat Pay, Venmo, PayPal, and most fixed merchant deployments worldwide.

-The MPM model is far more popular because it requires no hardware investment from the merchant — just a printed QR code.
-This is why QR payments have exploded in developing markets where NFC terminal infrastructure is limited.
+The MPM model is far more popular because it requires no hardware investment from the merchant — just a printed QR code (static) or a small display screen (dynamic with per-transaction amount).
+This is why QR payments have exploded in developing markets where NFC terminal infrastructure is limited and a $200 POS terminal is a serious capital expense for a street vendor.
+Static MPM QRs cost literally pennies to deploy; dynamic MPM QRs add per-transaction security and automatic reconciliation, which is why every serious merchant payment system uses dynamic QRs at scale.

 | Platform | Countries | Merchant Fee | QR Model | Users (2025) |